dunialabs/peta-desk/CONTRIBUTING.md

 ## License

-By contributing code, you agree that your contributions will be licensed under the [Elastic License 2.0](./LICENSE).
+By contributing code, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

 ---